 It was the fall of 2016, and my husband John and I were attending the World Parkinson’s Congress in Portland, Oregon.
 Our youngest son had just left for college, and the sadness John was settling into after that was impacting his health.
 He began to have some trouble walking, and was starting to use a walking stick to help his balance.
 He was no longer comfortable navigating large crowds, and all the erratic stops and starts.

 I had just created my company, The BioCollective, and we were manning a booth in the conference hall with materials to educate People with Parkinson’s (PWP) about the microbiome, hoping to collect samples from PWPs.
-During a break I decided to explore the booth area, and I came across a Citizen Science group from Israel with information about a study suggesting that the sugar alcohol mannitol could have a significant impact on the protein aggregation that is a hallmark of Parkinson’s.
+During a break I decided to explore the booth area, and I came across a Citizen Science group from Israel with information about a study suggesting that the sugar alcohol mannitol1 could have a significant impact on the protein aggregation that is a hallmark of Parkinson’s.
 The research showed that mannitol could stop the aggregation of the proteins, and at higher doses could even pull the aggregates out of the brains of the mice in the study.
 This group was recruiting PWP to take mannitol and report their results on a data collection platform.

 I left that meeting energized and inspired by the possibilities of the research.
-I bought a mannitol chemistry book and began to read about this amazing molecule.
+I bought a mannitol chemistry book2 and began to read about this amazing molecule.
 Mannitol is the most abundant sugar in nature, and is rich in almost all plants.
 As I feverishly studied the book, I came to understand how important mannitol has been and continues to be in medicine.
 It’s on the World Health Organization’s list of essential medicines and is used in a variety of ways, from the treatment of brain trauma and circuit priming the heart-lung machine, to use in thermal energy storage.

 One of the early chapters in the book showed how bacteria use and produce mannitol.
 After discussing it with a friend and business advisor, Steve Kazemi, who is a fermentation chemist by background, we landed on the idea of restoring the “internal pharmacy” in the gut to produce mannitol from all the excess dietary sugars in our food.
 Because Steve came from the probiotics industry, he was able to help me with the formula and produce a small batch of our first prototype product for John to try.
 In just three short months from initially stumbling on that study at the World Parkinson’s Congress in September to Thanksgiving 2016, we were able to create the product for my husband: what would eventually become Sugar Shift.